novotnyradekcz/ai-agentic-system/README.md

 ## License

-This project is for educational purposes (AI Academy HW4).
+This project is for educational purposes (Ciklum AI Academy HW4).

 ## Support